harrieklomp/geokrety-website/readme/4programmers.md

 ## Travis_ci

-	Each time you are pushing fresh commits, a new travis job is started https://travis-ci.org/geokrety/geokrety-website/ Travis checks are defined into ".travis.yml"
+Each time you are pushing fresh commits, a new travis job is started onto [travis-ci.org/geokrety](https://travis-ci.org/geokrety/geokrety-website/).

+Travis checks are defined into [.travis.yml](../website/.travis.yml)